papaemmelab/split_bed_by_reads/README.md

 Nim Program to split bed files based on a maximum read count in each interval for a given bam file.

+This program loops through all the reads in the regions.
+If exact counts are not needed take a look at [split_bed_by_index](https://github.com/papaemmelab/split_bed_by_index) which makes estimates using the bam index and is almost instantaneous.

 # Installation:

 Install nim and compile nim script